 If you’re requesting or sending money to a nearby friend, you don’t need their username or other identifying information.
 Instead, each user can tap the “Scan” button from the home screen.
 One user should select “Venmo me,” which pulls up a QR code.
 The other user will choose “Scan code,” which pulls up a camera for scanning your friend’s QR code.
 From there, you can request money or pay your friend.

 Venmo was originally intended for monetary exchanges among family and friends.
 To collect or send money for the sale of goods or services, the seller must use a business account, or the buyer must identify the transaction as a payment.
-Venmo charges the seller a small fee when transactions are marked as purchases, but both the buyer and seller are protected if something goes wrong.
+Venmo charges the seller a small fee when transactions are marked as purchases, but both the buyer and seller are protected when they transfer funds if something goes wrong.

 Common Uses for Venmo